hannorein/rebound/doc/c_quickstart.rst

 Next, we declare the only function in our file.
 It is the standard C `main()` function.
 Within that, we first create a `reb_simulation` structure.
 This is the main structure that contains all the variables, pointers and particles of a REBOUND simulation.
 You can create multiple `reb_simulation` structures at the same time.
 REBOUND is thread-safe.

 We can then set flags and variables in the `reb_simulation` structure.
-Note that the `r` variable is a pointer to the structure, so we use the arrow syntax `r->dt = 0.1` to set the variable.
+Note that the `r` variable is a pointer to the structure, so we use the arrow syntax `r->` to set variables.
 The next line chooses the integrator module.
 Here, we use the WHFast symplectic integrator.

 We then create two particles, both of which are represented by a `reb_particle` structure.
 The `= {0}` syntax ensures that our structs are initialized with zeros.
 We set the initial conditions (the ones we don't want to be zero) and then add the particle to the simulation using the `reb_add()` function.
 Note that this function takes two arguments, the first one is the simulation to which you want to add the particle, and the second is the particle that you want to add.

 Finally, we call the REBOUND function `reb_move_to_com()`.
 It moves the particles to a centre of mass reference frame (this prevents particles from drifting away from the origin).
 We then start the integration.
 Here, we integrate for 100 time units.
+By default REBOUND used units in which G=1, thus a particle around an m=1 mass central object at a semi-major axis of 1 needs 2pi time units for one orbit.

 Note that all REBOUND functions start with the three character prefix `reb_`.